RealZone22/RealZone22/README.md

 * 🌍  I'm based in Germany
 * 🚀  I'm currently working on CyanFox-Browser
-* 🧠  I'm learning JavaScript / HTML / CSS
+* 🧠  I'm learning how to center a div :P
 * ⚡  I love to make Minecraft Plugins

 <a href="https://www.github.com/RealZone22" target="_blank" rel="noreferrer"><img